 Friends asserts that the confining layer below the shallow aquifer must be identified in order to define the uppermost aquifer and to adequately design a monitoring system.
-Friends cites the 1986 RCRA Ground-Water Monitoring Technical Enforcement Guidance Document layer beneath the uppermost aquifer to identify the confining layer beneath the uppermost aquifer.
+Friends cites the 1986 RCRA Ground-Water Monitoring Technical Enforcement Guidance Document ("TEGD") for the proposition that one or more boreholes must be drilled into the first confining layer beneath the uppermost aquifer to identify the confining layer beneath the uppermost aquifer.
+Opening Brief at pp. 16-18.
+This EPA guidance document does not apply to this proceeding.7